 Mackwoods is one of the most famous plantation in Nuwara Eliya.
 They have a great viewpoint of the tea plantation to take some nice postcard pictures.
 We didn’t get a guided tour on the day we visited as there were some workers’ riot going on.

 Is there anything more sophisticated than having high tea in the foothills of Nuwara Eliya?
-For Rs1500 (USD8) per person, you get a three-tier of snacks and wide range of teas to choose from.
-High tea runs from 3:30 – 6pm everyday at The Grand Hotel and was definitely one of our favourite things to do in Nuwara Eliya, so much so we went twice in three days!
+For 1,500 LKR (US$8) per person, you get a three-tier of snacks and wide range of teas to choose from.
+High tea runs from 3:30 – 6:00 p.m everyday at The Grand Hotel and was definitely one of our favourite things to do in Nuwara Eliya, so much so we went twice in three days!

 There are many fancy restaurants in this small town.
-After splurging on high tea at Grand Hotel (which basically cover our lunch and dinner), we would head to this local eatery which serves cheap and authentic local food.
+If you’re on tight budget, not to worry!
+Head to this local eatery just next to Central Market, and you get affordable and authentic local food.
 What makes this place special is that, this eatery is a project to help Sri Lankan’s women to have jobs and support themselves.
+This movement is spread around the whole country so look it and support these women!

 Getting to Nuwara Eliya

-Another scenic train ride in Sri Lanka, train from Ella to Nanu Oya takes about 4-hours (Rs150/USD1).
+Another scenic train ride in Sri Lanka, train from Ella to Nanu Oya takes about 4-hours (150 LKR/US$1).
 Nanu Oya is about 8 km away from Nuwara Eliya.
-With a tuk tuk (20 minutes) it costs about 400-500 LKR.
+With a tuk tuk (20-minutes) it costs about 400-500 LKR.
 If you are a budget backpacker like us, walk out of the train station, head to a bus stop located next to a police stand.
-The bus will take about 45-minutes and costs Rs45 per person.
+The bus will take about 45-minutes and costs 45 LKR per person.

 Where we Stay: